commonsharp/SurvivalProject-Server/README.md

 - [ ] Clean the game modes code a bit.
 - [ ] The stats after a mission isn't correct.
 - [ ] The stats after every game mode isn't correct.
+- [ ] Change the mission lost packet to GameCompletedHandler.

 # List of bugs
 * ~~When you finish a mission, the mission level on the left of the screen doesn't change.~~